Common symptoms of the eyes

 This vitreous debris casts shadows on the retina, and it is the shadow that is visible to you.
 Other serious causes of floaters, blood in vitreous, pigment in vitreous.
 This will present with associated symptoms of flashes, curtain vision loss etc.

-Call health care provider if floaters present with flashes and or vision loss.
+Call your health care provider if the floaters present with flashes and or vision loss.
 This could indicate vitreous/Retinal detachment.

 Photopsia is the presence of perceived flashes of light.

-Call health care provider if flashes present with vision loss.
+Call your health care provider if the flashes present with vision loss.